MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/copilot-control.md

 ## Prerequisites

-[Have an advanced configuration file for the rich text editor](rich-text-editor-control.mdl#create-and-use-advanced-configuration-for-the-rich-text-editor-control) in the form where you want to add the Copilot control.
+[Have a configuration file for the rich text editor](rich-text-editor-control.md#customize-the-rich-text-editor-control) in the form where you want to add the Copilot control.

 ## Add the Copilot control